ceilptr/infisical-rs/README.md

 - continue building out the groundwork for the various return structs of the API,
 - finish out the Universal Authorization and Secrets API endpoints first,
 - move on to the other authorization types as much as my knowledge allows (which considering this is my first time having to deal with GCP/AWS/Azure, this may be a bit of stretch out the gate)
-  - I would be entirely out of my knowledge check with Kubernetes Auth, and would either have to figure out k8s on my own time, or rely on community contributions.
+  - I would be entirely out of my knowledge bounds with Kubernetes Auth, and would either have to figure out k8s on my own time, or rely on community contributions.
-- implement endpoints such as `/folder`, `/projects`, etc.
+- implement endpoints such as `/folder`, `/projects`, etc, since they overall seem to be less work to implement.

 # another note
 // fundamentally, there is nothing crazy going on in this library